EMDK/docs/edge/source/api/DiagnosticData.md

 The duration in minutes in which battery was charged during the current charge cycle.
   The default value -1 is assigned when this parameter not requested or failed to get it.
+  If Device is not charging , then this parameter is not available and displays 65535

 **Type:**